ansys/pyprimemesh/doc/source/user_guide/connections.rst

 .. note::
-    Connect operations support only computational mesh (mesh with reasonable size).
-Faceted geometry is not supported.
+    Connect operations support only computational mesh (i.e. mesh with reasonable size changes and quality).
+Faceted geometry (i.e. STL-like mesh which can have extreme size changes and many sliver elements) is not supported.

 The following example shows you the procedure to: